Whataboutism: Concerns about effects

-Differentiations
+Defense

 Contextualization

 Some commentators have defended the usage of whataboutism and tu quoque in certain contexts.
 Whataboutism can provide necessary context into whether or not a particular line of critique is relevant or fair.
 In international relations, behavior that may be imperfect by international standards may be quite good for a given geopolitical neighborhood and deserves to be recognized as such.

 Distorted self-perception

 Christian Christensen, Professor of Journalism in Stockholm, argues that the accusation of whataboutism is itself a form of the tu quoque fallacy, as it dismisses criticisms of one's own behavior to focus instead on the actions of another, thus creating a double standard.
 Those who use whataboutism are not necessarily engaging in an empty or cynical deflection of responsibility: whataboutism can be a useful tool to expose contradictions, double standards, and hypocrisy.
-For example, one's opponent's action appears as forbidden torture, one's own actions as "enhanced interrogation methods," the other's violence as aggression, one's own merely as a reaction.
+For example, one's opponent's action appears as forbidden torture, one's own actions as "enhanced interrogation methods", the other's violence as aggression, one's own merely as a reaction.
 Christensen even sees utility in the use of the argument: "The so-called 'whataboutists' question what has not been questioned before and bring contradictions, double standards, and hypocrisy to light.
 This is not naïve justification or rationalization [...], it is a challenge to think critically about the (sometimes painful) truth of our position in the world."